History of the Encyclopædia Britannica: Eighth edition, 1860

-The 8th edition was published from 1853 to 1860, with title pages for each volume dated the year that volume was printed.
+The eighth edition was published from 1853 to 1860, with title pages for each volume dated the year that volume was printed.
 It contained 21 numbered volumes, with 17,957 pages and 402 plates.
 The index, published in 1861, was 239 pages, and was either bound alone as an unnumbered 22nd volume, or was bound together with volume I, the dissertations volume.
-Four of these dissertations were carried over from the 7th edition, and two were new to the 8th.
-The five included in volume 1 of the 8th (1853) were authored by Dugald Stewart, James Mackintosh, Richard Whately, John Playfair, and John Leslie, in that order, with the Whately work being a new one.
-A sixth dissertation, by J.D.
-Forbes, was issued in 1856, in a separate quarto volume, "gratis, along with Vol. XII".
+Four of these dissertations were carried over from the seventh edition, and two were new to the eighth.
+The five included in volume 1 of the eighth (1853) were authored by Dugald Stewart, James Mackintosh, Richard Whately, John Playfair, and John Leslie, in that order, with the Whately work being a new one.
+A sixth dissertation, by J. D. Forbes, was issued in 1856, in a separate quarto volume, "gratis, along with Vol. XII".

 The alphabetical encyclopedia began at the beginning of volume 2.
 The price was reduced to 24 shillings per volume, cloth-bound.
 In addition to the Edinburgh sets, more sets were authorized by Britannica to the London publishers Simpkin, Marshall and Company, and to Little, Brown and Company of Boston.

-Since Macvey Napier died in 1847, Adam Black selected for its editor Dr. Thomas Stewart Traill, a professor of medical jurisprudence at Edinburgh University.
-When Dr. Traill fell ill, he was assisted by a young Scottish philosopher, John Downes.
+Since Macvey Napier died in 1847, Adam Black selected for its editor Thomas Stewart Traill, a professor of medical jurisprudence at Edinburgh University.
+When Traill fell ill, he was assisted by a young Scottish philosopher, John Downes.
 Black was able to hold costs to roughly £75,655.
 This edition began the tradition of a contributors' banquet to celebrate the edition's completion (5 June 1861).